timm/script101/docs/team/02noboundaries.md

 It is interesting and insightful to ask how could one piece of software, written by so many people, could be so successful.
-When that question is posed to the Linux core development team, they have several answers including "no internal boundaries".
+When that question is posed to the Linux core development team, they have several answers (shown at right) including "no internal boundaries".

 According to their report[^kernel], no iternal boundaries works like thos: